Vyral/jason-lowery/_posts/2018-11-15-avoid-these-5-mistakes-when-you-sell-your-home.md

 **3. Not listing your photos in order.** There should be a carousel-type feel so that buyers feel like they’re walking through the property as they look through the pictures.
 The order of your photos should be as follows: front of the home, entryway, living room, kitchen, bedrooms, and bathrooms.

-**4. **Using the t**erm “motivated seller.”** I oftentimes see agents use this phrase when describing a property online.
+**4. \*\*Using the t**erm “motivated seller.”\*\* I oftentimes see agents use this phrase when describing a property online.
 This tells me as an agent that I have a deal for my potential buyer.
 Seeing the term “motivated seller” attached to a listing means that I can write an offer that’s less than list price.
 Never allow your agent to put this in the description of your home.
 That almost guarantees lowball offers.

 **5. Pricing your property incorrectly.** This is probably the most important thing of all.
 Overpricing will take a good 30% to 40% of buyers out of the picture right away.
 They won’t even give your home a chance.
 The rest will come and offer you less than your list price anyway.
 If you price correctly, you will have 80% to 90% of buyers visit your home, giving you the opportunity to show you have a great home and drive the price up where you’d like it to sell.
 Overpricing always works in the buyer’s favor.

 I hope this information helps.
 If you have any questions for me or if you’re thinking about buying or selling a home any time in the near future, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>

-&nbsp;